Finding the best VPN for Mac OS can be somewhat challenging.

 Passed all tests.

 VyprVPN is unique in that they physically own every server in their network.
 This provides excellent security and protection for customer data (no third parties).
-From a performance standpoint (speed and reliability), VyprVPN is also among the best (see test results).
+From a performance standpoint (speed and reliability), VyprVPN is also among the best I have tested (see test results).

 - Entirely self-owned and operated server network, including secure DNS